Thursday, May 25, 2023

 “The largest Irish migration prior to the Great Potato Famine of 1848 was to Spain in the 17th and 18th centuries.
 The Irish, who were awarded Spanish citizenship on arriving in Spain as persecuted Catholics, joined the Spanish army's Hibernian regiments and became Spain's best soldiers and most famous generals.
 Many of these were posted in Cuba and married into the island's aristocracy, establishing our own great Irish-Cuban families (the O'Farrills, the O'Reillys, the Kindelans, the Madans, the Duanys, the O'Gabans, the Coppingers and the O'Naughtens).
 Four Captains General of Cuba were of Irish origin (Nicolás Mahy; Sebastián Kindelán; Leopoldo O'Donnell and Luís Prendergast).”[ii]

 The O'Farrill family came from Longford via Montserrat.
 They rose to prominence as slave traders, importers and sugar plantation owners.
-The family mansion has been restored as a beautiful boutique hotel.
+Descendants were active in the anti-slavery movement.
+One family mansion has been restored as a beautiful boutique hotel.
+The other is the residence of the Bishop of Havana.

 Returning to the street just cited, the person honored, General Alejandro O’Reilly was born in 1723 in County Meath.[iii]
 His family moved to Spain when he was a child, part of the flight of Wild Geese from English Protestant domination.
-O’Reily arrived in Cuba on 3 July 1763 as British forces were withdrawing from their conquest of Havana.
+O’Reily arrived in Cuba on 3 July 1763 as British forces were withdrawing from their eleven month conquest of Havana.
 In 1765 he was named governor general of Puerto Rico.
 In both Cuba and Puerto Rico he created a local militia, including blacks and mulattoes, to supplement Spanish troops.
 In Cuba’s case, in later generations they were a source of fighters for independence.
+O’Reilly married into a prominent Cuban family and was appointed governor of Spain’s colony in Louisiana in 1769.

-Cubans played a little known part in the American revolution.
-Spanish forces defeated British troops from 1779 to 1781, capturing forts on the Mississippi, Mobile and cities in west Florida.
+Cubans played a seldom recognized part in the American revolution.
+Spanish forces defeated British troops from 1779 to 1781, capturing forts on the Mississippi, in Mobile and cities in west Florida.
 The British were defeated by a Spanish force of 7,000 troops, 4,000 of whom came from Cuba.

 “A Cuban field marshal, Juan Manuel de Cagigal (who hailed from Santiago de Cuba), deployed troops to block the British escape both by sea and by land…The British saw no other alternative than to surrender to the Spanish, who once again secured western Florida with the aid of an army largely composed of Cuban men that included free slaves and mulattoes among their ranks.”[iv]